Engine misfires can cause the driver to feel a jerking motion while driving.

 Mechanical Engine Misfires

 Mechanical problems can also cause an engine to misfire.
 Common causes are:

 - A leaking head gasket or intake manifold gasket

 - Defective fuel injectors (and/or the electronics that control them)

 - A slipped or incorrectly-installed timing belt or timing chain

 Generally, this type of misfire has more of a “thumping” feel to it.
 It is usually noticeable regardless of engine speed; in fact, it may even intensify as the engine speed increases.

-Make sure that you have the vehicle properly inspected in order to determine the root cause of the misfire.
+Finally, make sure that you have the vehicle properly inspected; in order to determine the root cause of the misfire.